SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 The exact instructions will depend on your browser, but essentially it simply involves:

 * Opening the Developer tools panel (usually by hitting F12).
-* Finding the F# file you want to add breakpoints to in the source of the website (look inside the webpack folder).
+* Finding the F# file you want to add breakpoints to in the source of the website.
 * Add breakpoints to it in your browser inspector.

 ## I'm using VS Code